Ali Fyffe.

 • Lately I've been singing show tunes and trad jazz because my baby likes it.
 Pre-baby I loved playing Scelsi's Tre Pezzi and humming along to the washing machine.

-Ali Fyffe was born in Melbourne, Australia and completed her undergraduate studies in notated music at the Victorian College of the Arts.
+Ali Fyffe was born in Naarm, Australia and completed her undergraduate studies in notated music at the Victorian College of the Arts.
 She has since pursued studies at the Conservatoire à Rayonnement Régional de Boulogne-Billancourt in France.

 As a keen collaborator and traveller, Ali has worked in numerous ensembles and with a range of artists in many countries.
 As a member of the KHASM Saxophone Quartet, she toured Australia and performed with saxophonists in five states, as well as in the UK.
 In the Quanta Quartet, she toured France and Australia and also performed in Italy and Malaysia.
 Both quartets received prizes and places in competitions in Australia and overseas.
 As a member of halfsound, Ali and co-artistic director Matt Hinchliffe toured South-East Asia extensively supported by Creative Victoria, and also performed in Australia, Taiwan and India.